sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2017-04-05-book_notes_one_sentence_persuasion.md

 # Shortest Course on Persuasion

-The book is very short and author has beautifully conveyed his ideas on persuasion in a single sentence of 27 words!!
+This book is very short and author has beautifully conveyed his ideas on persuasion in a single sentence of 27 words!!

 >People will do anything for those who encourage their dreams, justify their failures, allay their fears, confirm their suspicions, and help them throw rock at their enemies.